GParareal: A time-parallel ODE solver using Gaussian process emulation: Parareal

-After $k$ iterations, the first $k$ time slices (at minimum) are converged, as the exact initial condition ($u_0$) has been propagated by $\mathcal{F}$ at least $k$ times.
-Therefore, if parareal converges in $k=J$ iterations, the solution will be equal to the one found by calculating \eqref{eq:true_sol} serially, at an even higher computational cost.
-Convergence\footnote{For parareal to converge, the solvers $\mathcal{F}$ and $\mathcal{G}$ must satisfy specific mathematical conditions \citep{maday2005,bal2005}.} in $k \ll J$ iterations is necessary if parallel speed-up is to be realised.
+After $k$ iterations, the solution states up to time $t_k$ (at minimum) have converged, as the exact initial condition ($u_0$) has been propagated by $\F$ at least $k$ times.
+Therefore, if parareal converges in $k=J$ iterations, then the solution will be equal to the one found by calculating \eqref{eq:true_sol} serially, at an even higher computational cost.
+Convergence\footnote{For parareal to converge, the solvers $\F$ and $\G$ must satisfy specific mathematical conditions \citep{maday2005,bal2005}.} in $k \ll J$ iterations is necessary if significant parallel speed-up is to be realised.
+Refer to \cite{gander2007,gander2008} for derivations of explicit parareal error bounds.

-Without loss of generality, assume running $\mathcal{F}$ over any $[t_j,t_{j+1}]$, $j \in \{0,\dots,J-1 \}$, takes wallclock time $T_{\mathcal{F}}$ (denote time $T_{\mathcal{G}}$ similarly for $\mathcal{G}$).
-Therefore, calculating \eqref{eq:true_sol} using $\mathcal{F}$ serially, takes approximately $T_{\text{serial}} = J T_{\mathcal{F}}$ seconds.
+Without loss of generality, assume running $\F$ over any $[t_j,t_{j+1}]$, $j \in \{0,\dots,J-1 \}$, takes wallclock time $T_{\mathcal{F}}$ (denote time $T_{\mathcal{G}}$ similarly for $\G$).
+Therefore, calculating \eqref{eq:true_sol} using $\F$ serially, takes approximately $T_{\text{serial}} = J T_{\mathcal{F}}$ seconds.
 Using parareal, the total wallclock time (in the worst case, excluding any serial overheads) can be approximated by

 The approximate parallel speed-up is therefore